Armagh Senior Hurling Championship

 The Armagh Senior Hurling Championship is an annual hurling competition contested by top-tier Armagh GAA clubs.
 Hurling has always been more popular in the north and west of the county.
 Camlough and Bessbrook are the only south Armagh clubs to have won the Senior Championship.

-Middletown Na Fianna are the title holders (2022) defeating Keady Lámh Dhearg in the Final.
+Middletown Na Fianna are the title holders (2025) defeating Keady Lámh Dhearg in the Final.

-Honours
+History

-The trophy presented to the winners is the ?
+The trophy presented to the winners is the Jimmy Carlisle Cup.
 The winner qualifies to represent their county in either the Ulster Senior Club Hurling Championship or the Ulster Intermediate Club Hurling Championship, depending on the winner's recent record when competing at provincial level.
 Following their 2013 success, Cúchulainn's represented Armagh in the Ulster Intermediate Club Hurling Championship, leaving Armagh without representation in the Ulster Senior Club Hurling Championship for that year.
 Keady became the first Ulster Intermediate Champions from Armagh in 2007 and to date they are the first and only representatives from the county to reach the Ulster Senior Final, doing so in 2010.

+Format

+Group stage

+The 5 clubs start in the groups stage.
+Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed four group games.
+Two points are awarded for a win, one for a draw and zero for a loss.
+The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
+The top two teams in the group qualify for the final.

+Knockout stage

+Final: Teams that finished 1st and 2nd place in the group stage contest the final.
+The winning team are declared champions.

+Qualification for subsequent competitions

+At the end of the championship, the winning team qualify to the subsequent Ulster Intermediate Club Hurling Championship, the winner of which progresses to the All-Ireland Intermediate Club Hurling Championship.

+Teams

+2025 teams

+The 7 teams competing in the 2025 Armagh Senior Hurling Championship are: